 Forge Your Opportunity

-Students will gain the knowledge they need in order to accurately interpret and apply welding inspection procedures and code standards.
-They will learn how to apply the laws of physical science and math to fundamental design and fabrication problems as they execute the correct welding process for a given application.
+Students will gain the knowledge they need to interpret and apply welding inspection procedures and code standards accurately.
+They will learn how to apply physical science and math laws to fundamental design and fabrication problems as they execute the correct welding process for a given application.

 Students will learn and apply ethical principles in industry/business settings.
-They will design, model, and fabricate components using modern CAD/CAM and other software tools and appropriate manufacturing processes.
+They will design, model, and fabricate components using modern CAD/CAM software tools and appropriate manufacturing processes.

 Highlighted Career Paths